d-dof/survey_in_m2/survey_in_m2.md

 <a name="yang2012nystrom"> </a>[55] Tianbao Yang, Yu-Feng Li, Mehrdad Mahdavi, Rong Jin, and Zhi-Hua Zhou.
 Nystr¨om method vs random fourier features: A theoretical and empirical comparison.
 In *Advances in Neural Information Processing Systems*, pages 476–484, 2012.

 <a name="alfeld2016data"> </a>[56] Scott Alfeld, Xiaojin Zhu, and Paul Barford.
 Data poisoning attacks against autoregressive models.
 In *Thirtieth AAAI Conference on Artificial Intelligence*, 2016.

+<a name="mei2015using"> </a>[57] Shike Mei and Xiaojin Zhu.
+Using machine teaching to identify optimal training-set attacks on machine learners.
+In *Twenty-Ninth AAAI Conference on Artificial Intelligence*, 2015.